TKmist/Sort_Py_functions/README.md

 # Sort_Py_functions

-The python script sorting the functions in the .py file
+The script reads the functions in the inputfile, sort them alphabetically, and writes into the output file.

+### How to use

+To run the script type:

+    python Sort_Py_functions.py <input_file> <output_file>